 If you’re unfamiliar with the term and its meaning, you’re making yourself more of a target for hackers.
 Criminals can use psychological tactics to make you want to click on messages they send you.
 Once you’ve clicked the attachment, it could fill your computer and even your network with malware.

 It would be best to learn the signs of social engineering and how to avoid them.

 Antimalware software is a must-have in the modern era, but many people don’t take the obligation seriously.
 If you download a free antivirus program but ignore the update notifications on your screen, you’re more likely to find hackers targeting you.

 Updates to antivirus and antimalware programs are vital because they keep your security up-to-date on what new types of malware exist.
 If you’ve not updated in several months, there are probably programs online that are now designed to get around the security you have.
 Hackers update their malware to target people who aren’t diligent with updating their security software.

 It’s not just about antivirus programs either.
 Your operating system and other applications can have security flaws and other vulnerabilities.
 Updating this software is the best way to deal with these problems.
 Take the recent Slack security problem.
 Updating your Slack application is no longer unsafe because the flaw was discovered and patched.

 5. Not Using a VPN

-VPNs can keep your connection completely private, preventing governments and intruders from logging your information between sites.
+VPNs can keep your connection private, preventing governments and intruders from logging your information between sites.
 However, if you’re still logging into social media and posting your data to the internet for free, a VPN will not be much help.

-Worried about hackers?
+Are you worried about hackers?
 Our comprehensive security audit can show you how safe you are.